RightToAskOrg/righttoask-docs/index.md

 Journalists

 : and anyone else can adopt the questions for use in press conferences or any other setting.
-We step away from the notion of 'voting on decisions' towards raising awareness and asking questions about issues that seemed important to lots of people.
-In particular, we do not work hard to distinguish something with 51% support from something with 49% support - instead, we try to raise up several issues, in the form of questions, that a large number of people care about.

-: Each MP's contribution and responses will be public, both the number of questions they have asked in parliament (as suggested by the platform) and the number they have answered.
+: Each MP's contribution and responses will be public, both the number of questions they have raised in parliament (as suggested by the platform) and the number they have answered.
 The idea is to incentivise participation by rewarding active participants with a public show of how well they are doing their job of responding to the wishes of the